dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/2017-04-26-presto-event-listener.md

   6. compile and package the jar

-7. Copy the jar as part of presto
+7. Copy the jar as part of presto plugins

 8. Start the presto server